rjdinap/ArduinoJukeboxR81/README.md

 Changing the front panel lighting via the keypad.

 And let's be clear.
 This isn't a restoration - it's a hack.
 A wonderful hack that saved this box from going into a landfill, but still a hack.
 Had I picked up something more substantially beautiful than an R81, I may have put more effort into a restore using real parts.
 You can read about the full build in the PDF in the repository.

+Be sure to read the Readme-Jukebox.pdf file.
+You can also use the Readme-Jukebox.odt file (OpenOffice format) if you don't trust opening the .pdf